stanley888cy/google.cert.project01/read_me_first.md

 Hi.
 This is my first data analysis project and also my first time to use R in my work.
 They are the capstone project for Google Data Analysis Certificate Course offered in Coursera. (https://www.coursera.org/professional-certificates/google-data-analytics)
 Tt is about operation data analysis of a frictional bike-share company in Chicago.
 For detailed background story, please check the pdf file ( Case 01.pdf) for reference.

+In this case study, I use a bike-share company data to evaluate the biking performance between members and casuals, determine if there are any trends or patterns, and theorize what are causing them.
+I am then able to develop a recommendation based on those findings.

 I have divided my project works into 3 files:
 1. Capstone Project 01 Part 1 (Tasks) is the first part.